yeehaa123/elab/CHAT/collections.md

 - PhD(s)?

 ### Deliverables:
- - exhibition / festival
- - models for new types of collaborative exhibitions
- - tools and libraries for data acquisition and manipulation
+The major deliverable of this research will be the interdisciplenary coding fair, where students, researchers, developers, and business people can come together.
+The fair will demonstrate results of the research, in the forms of models for new types of collaborative exhibitions and tools and libraries for data acquisition and manipulation.

 ## How does this research build on relevant state-of-the-art research

-- Augmenting Masterpieces (Barnbeck, Hoogstad)
-- Virtual Museum Transnational Network (http://www.v-must.net/)
-- Material Encounters with Digital Cultural Heritage (http://mesch-project.eu/)
+The project Augmenting Masterpieces by Johanna Barnbeck and Jan Hein Hoogstad will be complemented by this research.
+We will also build on the work of the Virtual Museum Transnational Network (http://www.v-must.net/) and Material Encounters with Digital Cultural Heritage (http://mesch-project.eu/).